 Russian folk tale "Grandmother, granddaughter and chicken"

 The tendency to exaggerate is perhaps the most famous character trait of the Russian people.
-And it so happened that it is the ladies who are more inclined to inflate the tragedy of a universal scale out of nothing.
-Sometimes this uncontrollable panic can play a bad joke on the instigators.
+And it so happened that it was the ladies who were more predisposed to inflate a tragedy on a universal scale out of nothing.
+Sometimes this uncontrollable panic can play a cruel joke on the instigators.

-This female super ability is ridiculed in almost all works of folk art: Russian fairy tales, poems, even in jokes.
-So in the children's story re-dubbed below, the main characters of the story turned out to be just the same professionals in inflating groundless hysteria.
-And the Grandmother turned out to be the most hysterical, the honorable second place in this matter went to the Granddaughter, well, the last place was taken by the Hen, who managed to distinguish herself in the same way.
+This female super ability is ridiculed in almost all works of folk art: Russian fairy tales, poems, even jokes.
+So in the children's story relayed below, the main characters of the story turned out to be simply professionals in fanning baseless hysteria.
+And Grandmother turned out to be the most hysterical, the honorable second place in this matter went to Granddaughter, and the last place went to Chicken, who managed to distinguish herself in the same way.

 Summary of the text

-The fairy tale describes a friendly family: Grandfather, Grandmother, with Granddaughter and Hen.
-They had a great tradition of going for a walk every morning.
-Moreover, this promenade passed very provocatively, they sang, danced and had fun.
+The fairy tale describes a friendly family: Grandfather, Grandmother, with Granddaughter and Chicken.
+They had a great tradition: going for a walk every morning.
+Moreover, this promenade was very lively, they sang, danced and had fun.

-One fine day, these wonderful verses were heard by Apple.
-He also wanted to participate in this celebration of life.
-It listened to the tunes for a long time, and then plucked up courage and jumped off towards adventure.
-But instead of finding new friends, it greatly frightened the lady.
+One fine day, Apple heard these wonderful couplets.
+He also wanted to take part in this celebration of life.
+It listened to the chants for a long time, and then plucked up courage and jumped off towards adventure.
+But instead of making new friends, it greatly frightened the lady.
 Discouraged, the ladies ran screaming to safety.
-The head of the family met them at home and began to ask what had happened.
-It was then that all the flaws of the female character manifested themselves in all their glory.
-The bird complained about the hawk that she imagined, the Granddaughter complained about the meeting with the predator, and the Grandmother even dreamed of the bear.
+The head of the family met them at home and began asking what had happened.
+It was then that all the flaws in a woman’s character appeared in all their glory.
+The bird complained about the hawk she saw, the Granddaughter complained about the meeting with a predator, and Grandmother even dreamed of a bear.

-Reading this instructive children's tale will be especially useful for little princesses, because it is they who, most often, due to groundless fear, cannot complete the work they have begun.
-It will bring no less benefit to the older female generation - this, of course, is not a professional book on psychology, but to remind that a grandmother is a role model for her grandchildren and often her reaction determines the child's attitude to the surrounding reality, emphasize.
+Reading this instructive children's fairy tale will be especially useful for little princesses, because it is they who, most often, cannot complete the work they have started due to groundless fear.
+It will bring no less benefit to the older female generation - this, of course, is not a professional book on psychology, but it will emphasize that a grandmother is a role model for her grandchildren and often her reaction determines the child’s attitude to the surrounding reality.

-Here, all the heroes are “well done”, older relatives made an elephant out of a fly, Hen is a typical stupid feathered one, with a predictable reaction, and Granddaughter, and even Grandfather, completely lost the opportunity to adequately assess the situation.
+Here, “well done” to all the heroes, the older relatives have made a mountain out of a molehill, the Chicken is a typical stupid bird with a predictable reaction, and the Granddaughter, and even the Grandfather, have completely lost the ability to adequately assess the situation.
 The most positive character here is the inquisitive Apple.
-This story will show the kid that in any incomprehensible situation you need to find a couple of seconds to stop and calmly think about everything, and if there is a reason for alarm, then it is much easier to overcome difficulties with a cool head.
+This story will show the child that in any incomprehensible situation you need to find a couple of seconds to stop and think about everything calmly, and if a reason for alarm does arise, then it is much easier to overcome difficulties with a cool head.

-Once upon a time there was a grandmother Dasha, a granddaughter Masha and a hen Ryaba.
+Once upon a time there lived grandmother Dasha, granddaughter Masha and chicken Ryaba.
 They lived together, ate and drank together, walked on water together.

-It used to happen that a grandmother would go for water to the river, and her buckets would rattle:
+It used to be that my grandmother was walking along the water to the river, and her buckets were clanking:

-The granddaughter goes to the river for water, and she has buckets:
+The granddaughter is walking along the water to the river, and she has buckets:

-The chicken goes to the river for water, and she has buckets:
+The chicken walks along the water to the river, and she has buckets:

 Grandmother comes from the river, and she has water:

-The granddaughter is walking from the river, and she has water:
+The granddaughter comes from the river, and she has water:

 A chicken comes from the river, and she has water: